 I wanted to get a tripod with a bowl leveling system, so I could level out my tripod quickly and get shoot quickly, but sadly those bowl type tripods were too expensive for my hobby life style.

-Manfrotto 561BHDV mono pod.
+Manfrotto 561BHDV mono pod which has been replaced with the Manfrotto MVM500A.
 This tool is an amazing tool if you need to be fast on your feet.
 It is lightweight easy to adjust and creates shots that you just can’t get on my tripod.
 I use this probably 10 times more than I do with a locked-down tripod shot.

 Camera Phone Tripod Mount many times I will need a tripod mount for my camera phone for shooting BTS.
 This one by Joby and is super small, lightweight and packs up really small.
 However, it does seem a bit fragile, so be very gentle when opening up the springs around the phone.